Community Climate Fund Success Stories

 Amount awarded: £2,076

-Plans to upgrade 65 lights with LED fixtures using professional electrical services.
-Estimated carbon savings are 1.8 tCO2e pa through reducing energy usage.
-It converts into lowers costs on electricity by 20% that can go towards improving community services.
+The barn has upgrade 65 lights with new LED fixtures using professional electrical services.
+Estimated carbon savings are 1.8 tonnes of carbon dioxide equivalent emissions per year due to the efficiency of using LED's.
+This energy saving then converts into lowered costs on electricity by roughly 20% that can then go towards improving community services.

 One Church, Rock Farm